Residential Life and Housing Policies

 Student Hosts

 Each event is required to have student hosts on alcohol patrol.
 Their job is to ensure that no alcohol is brought into the event and to assist the senior residents.
 Violations are to be reported to Public Safety.
-Members of the alcohol patrol are subject to disciplinary action for disregard of their duties.
+Members of the alcohol patrol are subject to disciplinary action for disregarding their duties.

 Pre-Event Policies and Procedures